Physiotherapy

 Accreditation

-This programme is accredited by the Health and Care Professions Council (HCPC) and The Chartered Society of Physiotherapy (CSP).
-On completing the BSc (Hons) Physiotherapy you will be eligible to register as a physiotherapist with the Health and Care Professions Council (HCPC).
+This programme is accredited by the Health and Care Professions Council and the Chartered Society of Physiotherapy.
+On completion of the course you will be eligible to register as a physiotherapist with the Health and Care Professions Council.

 Practice-based Learning

-During your programme, you are required to undertake 1000 hours of practice learning; this is broken down into five practice-based learning experiences.
+During your programme, you are required to undertake 1,000 hours of practice learning; this is broken down into five practice-based learning experiences.
 First year practice-based learning concentrates on professionalism and communication using a volunteering-style model through Semester 2 and University-based simulated learning experiences designed to ensure confident readiness for the rest of the programme.
-In the second and third year there are 3 six-week and one eight-week practice-based learning experiences/modules.
+In your second and third years there are three six-week and one eight-week practice-based learning experiences/modules.

-We firmly believe that these experiential opportunities should not only equip you with the essential skills required to excel as a physiotherapist but should also ignite your passion, illuminating the diverse career paths that awaits you.
-With this in mind, we proudly offer our students a diverse array of practice learning experiences, that include opportunities such as:
+We firmly believe that these experiential opportunities should not only equip you with the essential skills required to excel as a physiotherapist but should also ignite your passion, illuminating the diverse career paths that await you.
+We proudly offer our students a diverse range of practice learning experiences including opportunities such as:

-• High-Caliber Clinical Placements: Our program provides students with access to top-tier clinical placements, allowing you to gain hands-on experience in real healthcare settings under the guidance of experienced professionals.
+- High-Calibre Clinical Placements: Top-tier clinical placements, allowing you to gain hands-on experience in real healthcare settings under the guidance of experienced professionals.

-• Cutting-Edge Research Placements: We encourage students to explore the forefront of physiotherapy by participating in research placements with local teams dedicated to pioneering interventions.
+- Cutting-Edge Research Placements: We encourage you to explore the forefront of physiotherapy by participating in research placements with local teams dedicated to pioneering interventions.

-• Digital Services Integration: In today's healthcare landscape, digital services play a pivotal role.
-Our program prepares you for the future by partnering with providers of remote healthcare services, offering a glimpse into the evolving landscape of healthcare delivery.
+- Digital Services Integration: In today's healthcare landscape, digital services play a pivotal role.
+Our BSc prepares you for the future by partnering with providers of remote healthcare services, offering a glimpse into the evolving landscape of healthcare delivery.

-During the first year of the program, you will have the chance to immerse yourself in diverse healthcare, social care, and charitable settings, working in roles that epitomize traditional volunteering.
+During your first year you will have the chance to immerse yourself in diverse healthcare, social care and charitable settings, working in roles that epitomise traditional volunteering.
 This immersive experience provides a strong foundation for your journey into the world of physiotherapy.

 Year 1 (Level 4): Timetabled teaching and learning activity*